rfvgyhn/gtfo-log-tracker/README.md

   Using PlayFab will provide the most correct results, but you won't be able to run the tracker at the same time as you play the game due to Steam limitations.
+You can use the `--playfab` argument to fetch data from PlayFab.

+  Parsing from your log files can be less accurate.
+The game only fetches achievement progress when the game starts.
+Since logs are counted as read for the whole team if one person in your team reads them and the game only writes to your log file when you read them, the app won't see an update if a teammate reads a log until you start the game again.

-  Parsing from your log files can provide false positives since some log names are shared between different log files.
+  Parsing from log files can also provide false positives since some log names are shared between different log files.
 For example, _2MD-N3H-SYH_ is the name of the log in _R7D1 205_ and _R8C1 249_ even though they are different logs.

-There aren't many of these issues though, so this is the default method.
+  The default is to read from your log files so the app can be run while you are playing.

 * **Auto-filter**